morind/cityzendata.github.io/_drafts/Recognize_activity_accelerometer.md

 <h1>Decision Trees, Random Forest and Multinomial Logistic Regression</h1>
 After aggregating all these data, we will use a training data set to create predictive models using classification algorithms (supervised learning).
-And then we will involve predictions for the activity performing by users.
+And then we will involve predictions for the activity performed by users.
 Here we have chosen the implementation of the Random Forest, Gradient-Boosted Trees and Multinomial Logistic Regression algorithms using MLlib.

 Here below the code which shows how to load our dataset, split it into trainData and testData.